adnan-farid/convex-collective/website/README.md

     ```
     Note: May add more requirements once logic for triangulations is implemented.

-Ensure you are still in the `website/` directory and your virtual environment `(.venv)` is activated.

 4.  **Set Flask Environment Variables:**
     These variables tell Flask how to run the application (pointing to `app.py` and enabling development mode for debugging and auto-reloading).